Chicago Car Accident Attorney

 Why Should I Hire Horwitz, Horwitz & Associates?

 There are many law firms who act on behalf of the injured in car accident cases.
-Every law firm varies in their approach, as does every Chicago car accident lawyer.
+Every law firm varies in its approach, as does every Chicago car accident lawyer.
 Some of the points that make Horwitz, Horwitz & Associates the correct choice include our extensive trial experience.
 We have achieved what was the highest personal injury verdict in Illinois history, along with record verdicts in:

 - Back injury